 As a small business owner, you’ve got a lot on your mind.
-You’ve got to keep track of expenses, cash flow, marketing strategies, and customer service - and, of course, the almighty bottom line.
-With all that on your plate, the one thing you don’t want falling off the radar is tax preparation.
+You’ve got to keep track of expenses, cash flow, marketing strategies and customer service - and, of course, the almighty bottom line.
+With all of that on your plate, the one thing you don’t want falling off the radar is tax preparation.
 The clock is ticking down to April 15, so if you want to minimize Uncle Sam’s impact on your business operations, consider the following five tips.

 1. Choose Your Filing Method

 The IRS website offers a variety of electronic filing options for your small business return.
 Major tax prep software products, like those offered by H&R Block and TurboTax, have excellent options, as well.

 If you prefer more traditional methods, you can always file manually.
 Many small business owners can simply attach the Schedule C to their personal returns, or use Form 1120 if their businesses are corporations.
 For help finding the right forms for your small business, search “choose your business structure” at the Small Business Administration website.

 Fortunately, business owners are allowed to deduct a range of expenses, including qualifying meals and entertainment, certain travel costs, and a portion of startup expenses – as well as virtually anything else required to run your operation.
 Check the IRS website or ask your CPA for information on specific deductions.